-Total volume sales of beer will continue to be led by Groupe Castel Algerie in 2020 due to its longstanding presence in the category and its large brand portfolio, including Beaufort, Bavaroise, 33 Export, Beck's, Stella Artois, Golden and Castel Beer.
+Total volume sales of beer continue to be led by Groupe Castel Algerie in 2021 due to its longstanding presence in the category and its large brand portfolio, including Beaufort, Bavaroise, 33 Export, Beck's, Stella Artois, Golden and Castel Beer.
 It also benefits from its strong presence in all price segments, thereby offering a wide range of beers to appeal to a broad range of consumers, and from having the widest distribution of its locally-produced international brands, in particular its flagship domestic mid-priced lager brand Beaufort.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).